solid/solid-spec/UserStories/PrivateSharing.md

 > 3. Jane receives a notice that Ian has shared a file with her.
 > 4. Jane views the file and decides to leave a thank you comment on the file for Ian

-{>> Point 1 is just a desire.
-We cut point 2. into two parts: the first is uploading a file, and the second is limiting access. <<}
+Point 1 is just a desire.
+We cut point 2. into two parts: the first is uploading a file, and the second is limiting access.
-{>> Replaced Jan with Jane, so that during aural communication the two names don't end up getting constantly confused <<}

 ### Background